 Why Use Nginx?

-Essentially, developers use Nginx because it's easy on resources, making it less volatile in a web hosting environment.
-There are working examples of Nginx successfully handling tens of millions of requests every day, and it can handle more than 10,000 simultaneous requests without consuming large amounts of server RAM.
-The trade-off is a reduced number of features.
+It can handle more than 10,000 simultaneous requests without consuming large amounts of server RAM.
+A trade-off is a reduced number of features.

 Nginx vs Apache

-- If your website gets busier, Nginx will probably scale up more efficiently than Apache
+- Nginx will probably scale up more efficiently than Apache

 - When Apache gets overloaded, it runs out of RAM and starts using swapfiles, slowing everything down.
 You won't get that slowdown with Nginx

 - Apache refuses requests when it starts to struggle

 - Nginx is tailor-made for making virtual private servers (VPS) run faster

 Developers from Groupon, Zendesk, Distil Networks, and other companies share why they chose Nginx.
 Factors cited include extensibility, speed, ability to scale, and versatility.